wearelighthouse/devDependencies/README.md

 `npm run watch`

-## 4. Laravel Elixir
+## 4. `elixir`

-`gulp` isn't very nice to use on its own but fortunately Laravel have created a lovely wrapper for tasks called [Elixir](https://laravel.com/docs/5.0/elixir).
+`gulp` isn't very nice to use on its own but fortunately Laravel have created a lovely wrapper for tasks called [`elixir`](https://laravel.com/docs/5.0/elixir).
 It can be added as a `devDependency` for a given project by running the following command:

 `npm install --save-dev laravel-elixir`

 The example [`gulpfile.js`](resources/gulpfile.js) has examples of how we use Elixir for various tasks.

+## 5. `webpack` and Babel

+[`webpack`](https://webpack.github.io/) is a module bundler for JavaScript, it is what we use to concatenate, minify and generally magic our JavaScript into being production ready.
+[Babel](https://babeljs.io/) is a JavaScript compiler that allows us to write modern JavaScript ([ES6](http://es6-features.org/)) without having to worry about browser support, well not too much...

+### `webpack`

+[`webpack.config.js`](resources/webpack.config.js) is used to configure `webpack` and should be palced in the root of your project.
+Our starting [`webpack.config.js`](resources/webpack.config.js) is specifing what the bundled output should be called and what loaders we are using.
+Loaders are pretty much what allow us to `require()` things in our JavaScript files.

+The following loaders are specified in our starting [`webpack.config.js`](resources/webpack.config.js):

+* `babel-loader` - This allows us to write our files in ES6 and when it is bundled it will also be compiled
+* `style-loader` - This allows us to `require()` style sheets in our JavaScript.
+When this is done they are injected into the page using `<style>` tags.

+To add `webpack` and these loaders as `devDependencies` for a given project run the following command:

+`npm install --save-dev babel-core babel-loader babel-plugin-transform-object-rest-spread babel-preset-es2015 css-loader laravel-elixir-webpack-official style-loader`

+We are using `elixir`'s wrapper for `webpack` to run `webpack` as a task in our starting [`gulpfile.js`](resources/gulpfile.js#L70).

+### Babel

+[`.babelrc`](resources/.babelrc) is used configure Babel and should also placed in the root of your project.
+Our starting [`.babelrc`](resources/.babelrc) creates sourcemaps and included the [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/), this is what allows us to use all the new fun functionality.

+## 6. Browsersync

+[Browsersync](https://www.browsersync.io/) is magic and all frontend developers should use it!
+To use Browsersync you need to install the `elixir` wrapper to your projects `devDependencies` with the following command:

+`npm install --save-dev laravel-elixir-browsersync-official`

+An example of how to configure the `browserSync` task can be found in our starting [`gulpfile.js`](resources/gulpfile.js#L95).

+## 7. SVGs

+### `svgSprite`

+`svgSprite` is an `elixir` task that is used to take a folder of SVGs and create a single `symbol.svg` from them.
+An example of how to configure the `svgSprite` task can be found in our starting [`gulpfile.js`](resources/gulpfile.js#L84).